almondtools/picklock/README.md

     Example example = ObjectAccess.unlock(object).features(Example.class);

-The we may call any interface on the retrieved object, allowing us to set, get or invoke the members we want to, e.g.
+Then we may call any interface on the retrieved object, allowing us to set, get or invoke the members we want to, e.g.

     example.setValue("hello world");